-There are keys to avoiding short-term bad credit loans like payday loans and cash advances.
+There are keys to avoiding ruin by financial emergency.
 One is to maintain your credit score, the other is to build up your savings.
 And while a good credit score is important, its the savings that will really—well—save you!

 Specifically, you should create a well-stocked emergency fund.
 That way, you can cover unforeseen bills and financial shortfalls instead of relying on bad credit loans and possibly entering a dangerous cycle of debt.